Thalhammer/snowman/README.md

 ### Feature support

-In the default build configuration, it should be a drop in replacement for the original snowboy library.
+In the default build configuration, it should be a drop-in replacement for the original snowboy library.
 However, it does not implement everything the original library did.
 The most important differences are the following:

 - **Missing frontend processing**:
-  I do not implement any automatic gain control or noise suppression (both where part of the library if you enabled "ApplyFrontend"), so make sure you have a good audio source until it is implemented.
+  I do not implement any automatic gain control or noise suppression (both were part of the library if you enabled "ApplyFrontend"), so make sure you have a good audio source until it is implemented.
 Voice Activity Detection (VAD) does work, however.

 - **Missing support for some hotword search algorithms**:
   There are multiple hotword search algorithms used by universal models.
-I have only implemented "Naive" so far and added asserts to those that are completely unused and redirect used ones to the Naive method, which seems to work fine.
+I have only implemented "Naive" so far and added asserts to those that are completely unused and redirected used ones to the Naive method, which seems to work fine.
 However, we should probably implement all of them at some point.

 - **Split Radix FFT**:
   There were two supported FFT modes, normal FFT and split radix FFT.
-So far I have only implemented normal FFT yet and hardcoded SRFFT models to normal FFT.
+So far I have only implemented normal FFT and hardcoded SRFFT models to use normal FFT.
 From my understanding, the result should be identical, but split radix FFT might have better performance.

 - **PipelineVAD**: